lawrenceting/lawrenceting.github.io/_posts/2014-03-10-Turn-App-Nap-Off-Script.md

 ---
-Title: Turn App Nap Off (Script)
+title: Turn App Nap Off (Script)
+comments: true
+layout: post
 Date: 2014-03-10 07:00
 Tags: Automator, AppleScript
-layout: post
 ---

 Since there’s no way to turn app nap off universally, I’ve created a script that turns on/off app nap for applications in the Applications folder (including apps in subfolders).